 Sooner or later your small business will need to borrow money.
 That’s just a fact of business life.
 It doesn’t matter what type of business you own.
 Or how popular it is.
 The good news is that small business owners have many borrowing options today.
-The bad news is it can be tough to get funding if you have bad credit.
+The bad news is it can be tough to get business funding if you have bad credit.
 Unless you choose a merchant cash advance, or MCA.

 Bad credit isn’t necessarily a sign of bad business.
 Good credit can go bad for any number of reasons.
 A business slump.
 Slow-paying customers.
 Or insurance companies.
 Sometimes bad credit comes from things beyond your control.
 Anyone who made it through the recent Great Recession knows that.
 It’s easy to fall behind when your cash flow is inadequate or irregular.
 Or maybe you just need some help managing your cash flow more effectively.

 Your small business can also get into credit trouble if you take on too much debt.
 That said, we’re back to my original point.
 Sometimes you simply have to borrow to operate your business.
 Merchant cash advance can help.
 And you can get an MCA despite your bad credit.